hindu-comm/weblogs/manasataramgini/2015/12/2015-12-23_lutika-somakhyoe1b8a5-pravadae1b8a5.md

 walked on land as adults.”
 Lootika: “Yes that was funny.
-She and Matidhvaja even started doing calculations to show that the sacrum of the sauropod was too heavy for the legs\!
+She and Matidhvaja even started doing calculations to show that the sacrum of the sauropod was too heavy for the legs!
 And by the way I did have some fun arguing with her about all kinds of things, including free-trade, openness in presenting unpublished research, attitudes towards mleccha-s, and all that.”